craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 A large storehouse keeps bundles of logs and a large metal cart used for logging.
 Another of these carts is seemingly crashed or stuck in the ground.

 #### The Spike Fields
 East of [[#The Logging Camp]], a large open field separates the major locations of [[#The Sticks]], and gives the area it's name.
-This open field is littered with natural spike pits that have been hidden by the res
+This open field is littered with natural spike pits that have been hidden by the residents of [[#The Trap Town]] or revealed by unlucky travelers.
+	- Spikepit; 19 DEX Save, 2d10+5 piercing & 18 CON Save 4d6+20 poison or half.

 #### The Dangerous Ruins
+South of [[#The Trap Town]] and East of [[#The Spike Fields]], a construction site has clearly been ravaged by looters and firefights that have occurred there.
+Its rubble provides good cover, and much of the scaffolding surrounding the half-built structure remains accessible, leading to high-ground shooting positions upon the roof of the building.

 #### The Pond